Contract Tip: What is a Counterpart Clause?

 Counterpart Clause and the 21st Century

-When drafting a counterpart clause, or reviewing a contract and checking for a counterpart clause, you may want make sure the language allows for the use of an electronically-scanned signed copy.
+When drafting counterpart clauses, or reviewing a contract and checking for a counterpart clause, you may want make sure the language allows for the use of an electronically-scanned signed copy.
 While a PDF is great, you may also, at some point, want to receive the signed hard copy.
-When drafting your counterpart clause, you might consider adding the requirement that the originals be mailed immediately after signing.
+When drafting counterpart clauses, you might consider adding the requirement that the originals be mailed immediately after signing.